crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

   * Edit the file `personal.json`
     * "guest_username" is the username on the guest you'd like to ssh as.
     * "user_sshpubkey" is the whole line from your host machine users's ~/.ssh/pubkey file, so you can login as "guest_username" without a password.
+      * On Windows use the tool of your choice to generate a key.
+The Key needs to be compatible with your tool.(i.e. puttygen for Putty)
     * Networking:
       * Default networking just works.
 NAT is the default, and Vagrant comes up with it's own private IP for your box - usually 10.0.2.15 and you can access your host box from it on 10.0.2.2